lewagon/dotfiles/05-Rails/02-Rails-todo/README.md

 #### Important

 Notice that creating (as well as updating) a task is a **2-requests** process:
-- A first GET request is here to display the HTML form
+1. A first GET request is here to display the HTML form
-- A second POST or PATCH request enable to actually create or update the tasks using the `params` submitted in the form.
+1. A second POST or PATCH request enables to actually create or update the tasks using the parameters submitted in the form.

 An action is not necessarily associated with a view.
 For instance, the create/update/detroy action are not associated to any views.
 They are just here to perform operation and then `redirect_to` another URL.